 The accounting policies of DPL conform to accounting principles generally accepted in the United States of America.
 The Governmental Accounting Standards Board (GASB) is the recognized standard-setting body for establishing governmental accounting and financial reporting principles.
-The following is a summary of significant accounting policies used by DPL.
+DPL's significant accounting policies are described below: